devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-10-31/assignments.md

 # `readdir`

 - write a program that will generate output similar to `ls -R`
-	- choose your own ouutput forma but increase indenting for each level of directories
+	- choose your own output form but increase indenting for each level of directories

 # `rm -r`